To download a pdf version of the programme as of 15.03.17 please click here

 Gordon Dewar, Chief Executive Officer, Edinburgh Airport

-Rigas Doganis, Chairman of the European Aviation Club , Brussels and Visiting Professor at Cranfield University
+Prof. Rigas Doganis, Chairman, European Aviation Club , Brussels and Visiting Professor, Cranfield University

 Airports have the potential to be generators of value for many different stakeholders – for passengers, for airlines, for investors, and for surrounding economies & communities.
 The Panel will describe these different impacts and discuss how all parties can collectively benefit from this value-add.

-Chair: Andrew Blease, Associate Managing Director, Infrastructure Finance, Moody’s Brian Pearce, Chief Economist, IATA Michael McGhee, Partner, Global Infrastructure Partners Amit Rikhy, President & Chief Executive Officer, CCR USA William Lo, Executive Director, Finance, Hong Kong International Airport Bodapati Bhaskar, Director - Finance & Support Services, Bangalore International Airport Limited Marco Troncone, Chief Strategy and Financial Officer, Aeroporti di Roma PANEL DISCUSSION
+Chair: Andrew Blease, Associate Managing Director, Moody’s Investment Service Brian Pearce, Chief Economist and Director, IATA Michael McGhee, Partner and Director, Global Infrastructure Partners Amit Rikhy, President, CCR USA William Lo, Executive Director, Finance, Airport Authority Hong Kong Bodapati Bhaskar , Senior Director of Finance & Support Services, Bangalore International Airport Limited Marco Troncone, Chief Strategy and Financial Officer, Aeroporti di Roma PANEL DISCUSSION

 In an increasingly uncertain world, long-term investments into fixed airport infrastructure is becoming more and more risky.
 It is impossible to completely escape risk – it can only be managed by coherent & comprehensive business strategies.
 So what considerations should underpin a strong airport strategy, and what are the keys to its successful implementation?